Xetibo/ReSet-Doc/sections/existing_plugin_functionality/keyboard.typ

 key-based configuration details in a single compact binary format database
 @dconf.
 Because gsettings is a layer for dconf, the keyboard plugin directly uses dconf for setting the keyboard layouts.
-Combined with the dconf crate, which provides rust bindings to dconf, the plugin can read the keyboard layouts
+Combined with the dconf crate, which provides Rust bindings to dconf, the plugin can read the keyboard layouts
 @dconf_rs.
 This returns a string that needs to be parsed to get the keyboard layout and variant, which can be done with a simple regex.